ontop/ontop-website/tutorial/lenses/sql-lens.md

 # SQL Lens

 SQL lenses are a special type of lens that can generate virtual views over any number of base relations through an arbitrary SQL query.
-While this allows for more flexibility, as any SQL functionality can be used by this lens, it obfuscates the inner workings to Ontop, preventing it from performing any meaningful inference and optimization.
+While this allows for more flexibility, as any SQL functionalities can be used by this lens, it obfuscates the inner workings towards Ontop, preventing it from performing any meaningful inference and optimization.

-One major use case for SQL lenses is to perform complex operations that are currently not supported by other ontop lenses.
+One major use case for SQL lenses is to perform complex operations that are currently not supported by other Ontop lenses.
 For this example, we will look at the table `art_exhibits`.
 This table has the following schema:

 column | type |
 ----- | ------- |